mycents/AngularMediatR/README.md

-# A implementation of Mediator Pattern ported from c# to Angular
+# A initial implementation of Mediator Pattern ported from .NET C# to Angular

 ## Interfaces and Mediator Service
 ### 1) IRequest